MathosProject/Mathos-Parser/README.md

 * Culture independent.
 No matter on what machine the library is being used - the same configurations for everyone.
 * Decimal operations.
 * And much more!

+##Introduction
+Introduction

+Mathos Parser is a part of Mathos Project, a project that provides useful methods, structures, etc, to make the life a little bit easier!
+This math parser is fully independent of Mathos project, so you can just use this library to archive a powerful math parsing experience.